-Under the insurance laws of Australia, mortgage insurers are required to establish a catastrophic risk charge defined as a 1 in 250 year event.
+Under the prudential regulation framework in Australia, mortgage insurers are required to establish a catastrophic risk charge defined as a 1 in 250 year event.
 The Company is required to maintain adequate capital to fund this charge, in addition to normal insurance liabilities, by ensuring that its capital base exceeds its minimum capital requirement at all times.